wizmax11/88x31-Animated-GIF-Button-Maker/README.md

 A simple retro-style 88x31 button generator built with Python and Tkinter.

-Note : Font won't work for now : ) I might add them later.
+Note : Font won't work for now : ) I might add them later. 「if they're installed on Your PC they might work」

 ## Features
 - Create classic 88x31 buttons